microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Choosing a deployment source_

-1. Go back to the "PUBLISHING" section of the "Settings" blade and click **Deployment credentials**.
+1. Click **Deployment credentials**.

     ![Selecting the deployment credentials](Images/node-select-deployment-credentials.png)

     _Selecting the deployment credentials_

 1. Enter a user name and password for deploying to Azure.
 User names may contain letters, numbers, hyphens, and underscores and must start with a letter.
 Make your password at least 8 characters in length and include a mix of uppercase letters, lowercase letters, and numbers. **Remember the user name and password you entered because you will need them when you deploy the app**.
-When you're done, click the **Save** button at the top of the blade.
+When you're done, click **Save** at the top of the blade.

     ![Setting the deployment credentials](Images/node-set-deployment-credentials.png)

     _Setting the deployment credentials_

-1. Scroll to the "GENERAL" section of the "Settings" blade and click **Properties**.
+1. Click **Properties**.

     ![Selecting properties](Images/node-select-properties.png)

     _Selecting properties_

-1. Scroll down in the "Properties" blade until you find "GIT URL."
+1. Scroll down until you find "GIT URL."
 Then click the **Copy** button to copy the URL to the clipboard.

     ![Copying the Git URL](Images/node-copy-git-url.png)